Khaled-dev3/Salina-Game-Engine-/Tutorial.md

 ```
 and to apply it to a text type
 ```
-Salina.drawtext("text", x, y, "the font you added", "color")
+drawtext("text", x, y, "the font you added", "color")
 ```
 # 3: Movement
 # 3-1: Platformer Movement